fredoist/issue-hero/README.md

 Efficiently handle issues with AI-powered automation for summaries, labels, spam filtering, and duplicate detection.

+> ⚠️ Issue Hero has been archived after the hackathon, you can still access the code though, also feel free to [ping me](https://twitter.com/fredoist) for any questions.

 ### Features

 - Write summaries of new issues